whitebear009/kubebuilder/docs/book/src/reference/raising-events.md

 <aside class="warning">
 <h1>Events should be raised in certain circumstances only</h1>

 Be aware that it is **not** recommended to emit Events for all operations.
-If authors raise too many events, it brings bad UX experiences for those consuming the solutions on the cluster, and they may find it difficult to filter an actionable event from the clutter.
+If authors raise too many events, it brings bad UX experiences for those consuming the solutions on the cluster, and they may find it difficult to filter an actionable event from the cluster.
 For more information, please take a look at the [Kubernetes APIs convention][Events].

 </aside>